olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/README.md

 ### We applied the methodology developed in LadderFuelsR to obtain several relevant variables of the vertical structure of the trees (Viedma et al. 2024), following a sequential workflow (https://github.com/olgaviedma/LadderFuelsR) (accessed on 11th November 2024).
 ## LadderFuelsR metrics associated to crown polygons
 ![LadderFuelsR metrics associated to crown polygons](https://raw.githubusercontent.com/olgaviedma/Pulse-density-effects-on-LadderFuelsR-metrics/master/FIGURES_TABLES/18_ladderfuelsR_metrics_polygons.png)

-## 19.ALL METRICS and DIFFERENCES II: (NO THINNED - REST OF THINNED LEVELS)
+## 19. ALL METRICS and DIFFERENCES: (NO THINNED - REST OF THINNED LEVELS)
 ### Internal tables for further processing

 # SECTION 3.
 CLUSTER OF ALL TREES (across thinning levels)<br/>